MicrosoftDocs/customer-voice/fp-docs/share-survey-collaborate.md

 # Share a survey for collaborating

 When you share a survey for collaborating, it remains in your profile, but other people can view and edit it through a special URL created for collaborators.
 At the top of the survey that you've shared, you'll see icons of the initials for each person making edits to the survey.
-When you share a survey, it is available in the **Shared with me** section on the home page.
+When you share a survey, it's available in the **Shared with me** section on the home page.

 Microsoft Forms Pro also displays contributor icons next to each section currently being edited.